javascript-tutorial/en.javascript.info/2-ui/2-events/05-dispatch-events/article.md

 ## Summary

-To generate an event, we first need to create an event object.
+To generate an event from code, we first need to create an event object.

 The generic `Event(name, options)` constructor accepts an arbitrary event name and the `options` object with two properties:
   - `bubbles: true` if the event should bubble.